All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Ireland has a beautiful and rich musical tradition, easy to enjoy at all ages.
 Traditional sessions can be enjoyed in many pubs, in Dublin and outside, sometimes accompanied by a nice meal.

-If travelling with your children, do ask if children are allowed before counting on a night out in a pub: in many establishments, there are rules and specific times when families are welcome.
+If traveling with your children, do ask if children are allowed before counting on a night out in a pub.

 N is for Night in a Castle

-Ireland is famous for its many castles.
 Some of them are now atmospheric ruins (such as Dunlough castle) but others are still in use (Birr Castle) and have been transformed in appropriately regal hotels.
-An amazing castle you can stay at in Ashford in County Mayo: the experience cannot be described as affordable but if you can treat your kids to even just a night there, they are guaranteed to never forget it.

 O is for Official Language

-Ireland’s peculiar history means nowadays the country is bilingual Irish (or Gaelic) and English.
 Gaelic is learnt in school and is a prerequisite to enter certain professions such as primary school teacher or lawyer but, in practice, English is the most widespread language in the country and the only language you need to travel in Ireland.

-If you want to expose your children to Gaelic, the best way to do so is to turn on the radio and to pay attention when travelling in the West: radio stations do broadcast in Gaelic and while not overly popular, you do hear it occasionally in the Westernmost part of the country.
+If you want to expose your children to Gaelic, the best way to do so is to turn on the radio and to pay attention when traveling in the West.

 Road signs are all in two languages: challenge your kids to figure out what they say!